 - One class or up to four credits

-- Up to eighteen credits per semester, unless you receive special permission to exceed that limit (see below)
+- Up to eleven credits per semester, unless you receive special permission to exceed that limit (see below)

 May I exceed these credit limits?